 There are two types that I am aware of.
 The traditional set up has the shallow pan as the bottom and a deep lid that fits over your jars.
 See the image at the top of this page.
 And for the second type see what I have below.

 Kathy made this comment on SimplyCannings Facebook page... and she has a great point.

-I own a stainless steel canner that doubles for both water bath and steam.
+This stainless steel canner claims that it doubles for both water bath and steam.
 Super cool to have one pot for both uses!